 MTZC Section 20.760.040 Exemptions.
 The following proposed activities would be exempt from the provisions of Chapter 20.760, including MTZC Sec.
-20.760.040(D) wood construction decks, less than 100 square feet, less than thirty inches high from grade to top of deck floor, without railings; (G)(4) House numbers; (L) New concrete foundations under existing structures where the new foundation does not raise the height of the existing building by more than 6 inches and where there will be no more than 10 inches of concrete visible; and (O) Rain water, groundwater and/or potable water storage tanks located behind existing buildings, substantially below grade, and effectively screened from public view or clad in unpainted wood materials and located behind existing buildings.
-MTZC Section 20.760.040 (A), (B), (C), (I), and (K) exemptions are not applicable to the project as proposed; the intent of the Section is to allow exemptions for small structures, lean-to firewood storage, routine maintenance of existing structures, routine repainting, and changes to existing roofing material.
+20.760.040 (C) Routine maintenance of existing structures where materials used match existing, and, where no alteration of height, dimensions, or exterior architecture of such structures will occur; (D) wood construction decks, less than 100 square feet, less than thirty inches high from grade to top of deck floor, without railings; (G)(4) House numbers; (I) Routine maintenance repainting of any building or structure in the same basic shade of color; (K) Changes to existing roofing materials provided that the Planning and Building Services Department has determined that the roof is to be of wood shingles, or composition or other fire retardant material, which gives the appearance of wood; (L) New concrete foundations under existing structures where the new foundation does not raise the height of the existing building by more than 6 inches and where there will be no more than 10 inches of concrete visible; and (O) Rain water, groundwater and/or potable water storage tanks located behind existing buildings, substantially below grade, and effectively screened from public view or clad in unpainted wood materials and located behind existing buildings.
+The current proposed project is not exempt from MHRB review; however, if a revised project proposal is submitted some activities could be determined to be exempt from MHRB.